Nilcreator/FablabKannaiRobotClub/OttoNinjaGemini/NinjaV2/tutorial.md

     *(Your terminal prompt should now start with `(.venv)`)*

 9.  **Install Python Libraries:**
     With Rust and swap configured, we can now install the Python packages.
+Install smbus for DFRobot IO Expansion board.
     **This step will also take a very long time (potentially 1-2+ hours) due to compilation on the Pi Zero.** Be patient.
     ```bash
     pip install --upgrade pip
     pip install RPi.GPIO google-generativeai SpeechRecognition gTTS pygame Flask google-cloud-speech
+　　 pip install smbus
     ```
     *   **Note on PyAudio:** If `SpeechRecognition` or `google-cloud-speech` later complains about PyAudio, and the `apt` packages in step 4.5 didn't cover it, you might need to install it explicitly:
         `pip install pyaudio` (ensure system dependencies from 4.5 are installed first).